 All the NXP platforms can be booted up from the SD card or QSPI flash.
-After the compilation for one platform, the image files (sdcard.img or qspi.img) are generated in the folder "output/images".
+After the compilation for one platform, the image files (sdcard.img or qspi.img) are generated in the folder output/images.
+The following table describes the software settings to be used while booting up the NXP platforms with the images built from OpenIL.